Sweetrin0t7/BankingTransactions-/README.md

 2. **Install dependencies:**
 dotnet restore

-Access the application at `http://localhost:5000` or `https://localhost:5001` in your web browser.
+Access the application at `http://localhost:7159` in your web browser.

 ## Functionality